Session Variable Expansion

 Authorization: Bearer {{token}}

-You can also use Environment variables directly:
+Or use Environment variables directly:

 Authorization: Bearer {{ %OPENAI_KEY% }}